Table of Contents

 The number one ingredient is chicken, but it also contains brewers rice, corn gluten meal, whole grain corn, fish meal, fish oil, corn germ meal, and dried egg product.

-The food contains 30% protein and 20% fat that help dogs build lean muscle and maintain the desired weight.
+The high calorie dog food contains 30% protein and 20% fat that help dogs build lean muscle and maintain the desired weight.
 It’s also rich in amino acids that help nourish and build muscles naturally.

 All bags have charts at the back so you can consult with it to figure out the amount you should feed your pet.
 It’s only recommended to athletic adults or highly energetic puppies since it has 496 calories per cup.